DovileDo/source-matters/README.md

 This repository contains the code and results included in the paper (currently under review, link coming later).

-Provided are the implementations of
+Provided are the implementations of:

 * Confounder generation,
 * fine-tuning, and